 Your 1000 pound horse is also consuming protein in the hay and pasture, but how much and of what quality?
 If a horse eats about ½ of a 40 pound bale of grass hay a day, then he is consuming 20 pounds or 9080g.
 Good quality grass hay has about 10% to 16% crude protein - lets use 16%.
 16% of 9080g is 1453g.
 Now crude protein needs to be digested and the biological value of grass hay is about 50%, so half of 1453g is about 725g.
 If the goal is to consume 0.5g to 1g of protein per pound of horse per day (500g to 1000g per 1000 pound horse), then you are right in the middle at 725g from hay plus 23g from the pound of grain (748g).

 But are you really?
 Remember the 3 limiting EAA’s that are often missing in a natural diet?
 Add to this that you are using your horse for athletic purposes requiring conditioning that is building connective tissue?
 Then is 748g of suspect quality protein enough?
-In my mind, every horse needs to have added to this diet an additional source of good quality protein that is found in soy beans and whey because they add the missing EAA’s, and specifically the LAA’s.
+In my mind, every horse needs to have added to this diet an additional source of good quality protein that is found in soybean meal and whey protein isolate because they add the missing EAA’s, and specifically the LAA’s.

-There are several commercial products containing soy or whey in combination with minerals, vitamins and a carrier base.
+There are several commercial products containing soybean meal or whey protein isolate in combination with minerals, vitamins and a carrier base.
 Be careful of the carrier base as it is often corn though in most horses this small amount won’t be a problem.
-When I started working with horses in the early 1970’s, we had a bag of straight soy bean meal which we added a scoop (I can’t remember how big but maybe a quarter cup) once a day.
-Now I recommend either Manna Pro’s Calf Manna with corn or Nutrena’s ProAdd Ultimate without corn.
-There are others but beware of protein products that have “various vegetable proteins” as a source combined with soy bean oil (may be inflammatory), corn (inflammatory) and molasses (unnecessary and inflammatory).
+When I started working with horses in the early 1970’s, we had a bag of straight soybean meal which we added a scoop (I can’t remember how big but maybe a quarter cup) once a day.
+Now I recommend either Manna Pro’s Calf Manna with corn (inflammatory and may reduce protein uptake) or Nutrena’s ProAdd Ultimate without corn.
+(CAUTION - THESE PRODUCTS HAVE CHANGED THEIR COMPOSITION AND I NO LONGER RECOMMEND THEM AS OF LATE 2018 GO TO: PROTEIN FOR HORSES REVISITED).
+There are others but beware of protein products that have “various vegetable proteins” as a source combined with soybean oil (may be inflammatory), corn (inflammatory) and molasses (unnecessary and inflammatory).

 Second, if your horse has any health issues, especially kidney problems, then consult with your veterinarian first.

-My recommendation is to 1) stop feeding sugar (grain and all supplements including treats, carrots, sugar cubes, apples etc.), 2) increase grass and good quality hay consumption, and 3) add from 0.25 to 0.75 pounds of whey, soy, or a whey / soy combo protein with vitamins and minerals to the daily intake for your horses.
-Of course have unlimited access to water and pure salt (rock salt or Himalayan).
+My recommendation is to 1) stop feeding sugar (grain, grain byproducts and all supplements including treats, carrots, sugar cubes, apples etc.), 2) increase pasture and good quality hay (grass and some legume) consumption, and 3) add 1.0 pound of soybean meal, whey protein isolate, or a soybean meal/whey isolate combo protein to the daily intake for your horses weighing 1200 pounds (545 kg) (1000 to 1400 pounds or 454 - 636 kg).
+Have unlimited access to water and mined salt (rock salt or Himalayan).
 Further, I highly recommend starting a diary to record every possible observation and commit to this diet and chart for a year.
 If you feel capable, after a year write a summary of your observations and send it to me with permission to post and help me get the message out.